e-caste/sdp-q2-project/README.md

 | **SYNTHETIC SMALL** | ![](readme/test/small/v5000e50.png) | ![](readme/test/small/v1000e30.png) | ![](readme/test/small/v500e10.png) | ![](readme/test/small/v200e20.png) | ![](readme/test/small/v100e10.png) |
 | continues | ![](readme/test/small/v10e3.png) |

+From the histograms above, we can see that in most cases our program (the parallel implementation) achieves comparable or better results than its sequential counterpart.
+In very small DAGs, we can see that the overhead due to the creation of the threads and their data structures overcomes the advantage of the parallelization.
+But, as the DAGs grow in number of nodes and edges, we can see that the parallelization offers more and more a great improvement in time usage (e.g. with v1000000e200 the parallel version takes only 4.8% of the time taken by the sequential version).

 Note: the sequential version does not keep track of the file read times (denoted as "Other" in gray for the parallel version).
 We can assume a similar or worse time with respect to the parallel version, so we can mostly safely ignore the gray part of the bar of the parallel version.
 Note: to reproduce the results stored in the `logs` directory for the parallel version, simply run `./complete_benchmark`.

 ## How to run